Skip to main content

 You must treat these supplies of accommodation and any closely connected services as zero-rated in your GST return.

-In certain circumstances, you and the marketplace operator can enter into an agreement stating that you will collect and pay GST of 15% on the supplies.
+In certain circumstances, you and the online marketplace can enter into an agreement stating that you will collect and pay GST of 15% on the supplies.
 To be able to enter into an agreement, you must:

 • be a New Zealand tax resident